 This article first appeared in the Christian Research Journal, volume 42, number 1 (2019).
-For further information or to subscribe to the Christian Research Journal please click here.
+For more information about the Christian Research Journal, click here.

 Despite the fact that most of us have grown tired of the slippery slope of culture wars and their seemingly endless parade of “problematic” issues, the tensions between conservative Christians and progressives in America have no clear end in sight.
 In 2015, Starbucks was boycotted because its holiday-themed cups were simply red rather than a more explicitly Christmas design.
 Then presidential candidate Donald Trump connected this design choice to the “war on Christmas” and said, “Maybe we should boycott Starbucks.”1 In 2016, Target was boycotted for allowing transgendered customers to use the bathroom of their gender identity.
 In 2005, the Southern Baptist Convention ended their eight-year boycott of Disney, a boycott that never achieved the support it needed to “win” the culture war at Disney.
 In 2012, a boycott/buycott battle erupted over Chick-fil-A’s support of groups that support traditional marriage.
 Progressive customers protested the chain’s “anti-LGBTQ” stance against its affirmation of the biblical view of marriage between one man and one woman, while conservative religious pundits called for a Chick-fil-A support day to counter the boycott.
 The conflict made me terribly sorry for those young Chick-fil-A workers, conscripted without warning into a culture war, armed only with the phrase, “My pleasure.”